raysan5/raylib/README.md

 raylib is licensed under an unmodified zlib/libpng license, which is an OSI-certified, BSD-like license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.

-raylib internally uses some libraries for window/graphics/inputs management and also to support different file formats loading.
-All those libraries are embedded within and are available in the [src/external](https://github.com/raysan5/raylib/tree/master/src/external) directory.
+raylib uses internally some libraries for window/graphics/inputs management and also to support different file formats loading, all those libraries are embedded with and are available in the [src/external](https://github.com/raysan5/raylib/tree/master/src/external) directory.
 Check [raylib dependencies LICENSES](https://github.com/raysan5/raylib/wiki/raylib-dependencies) on [raylib Wiki](https://github.com/raysan5/raylib/wiki) for details.